 We’re often asked by our clients what they should do with the estate planning documents we prepare for them.
 Obviously, taking the time to create an estate plan is a critical first step; however, deciding what to do with those documents once they’re finished is also an important decision.

 The estate planning attorneys at Fleming & Monroe, PLC take the time to explain what you should do with your estate planning documents to keep them safe and make sure they are accessible when needed.

-First, it is important to remember that some of your estate planning documents may be needed during your lifetime in the event of your incapacity, i.e., power of attorney or living will.
+First, it is important to remember that some of your estate planning documents may be needed during your lifetime in the event of your incapacity, i.e., a power of attorney or living will.
 As a result, it is probably not the best idea to lock your documents up in a safety deposit box.
 Locking your documents in a safety deposit box can potentially create a serious problem.

-Copies of any powers of attorney should be shared with the person you have nominated to serve as your agent.
-You may also choose to share copies with loved ones, although it is certainly not necessary.
-Likewise, if you have included a trust agreement in your estate plan, a copy of that agreement should be shared with the trustee,and any successor trustees named in the trust agreement.
+Copies of any powers of attorney should be shared with the person you nominated to serve as your agent.
+You may also choose to share copies with loved ones, although it’s certainly not necessary.
+Likewise, if you included a trust agreement in your estate plan, a copy of that agreement should be shared with the trustee,and any successor trustees named in the trust agreement.

-Regardless of where you keep them within your home, it is always best to keep them all together and clearly identifiable.
-Remember, when the time comes that these documents are needed, your loved ones will already be going through a very difficult time, and having to look all over the house for important estate planning documents when they are already under considerable emotional stress is an unnecessary burden that can be easily avoided.
+Regardless of where you keep estate planning documents within your home, it’s always best to keep them all together and clearly identifiable.
+Remember, when the time comes that these documents are needed, your loved ones will already be going through a very difficult time — and having to look all over the house for important estate planning documents when they’re already under considerable emotional stress is an unnecessary burden that can be easily avoided.

 For more information about either creating an estate plan or what to do with your estate plan once it is completed, contact Jacob Fleming or Bob Monroe, the Mesa-based attorneys at Fleming & Monroe, today to schedule a free consultation.